 Within the semiconductor industry, this is particularly challenging because of the small size of each part that must be traceable and the extremely high volume in which they are commonly manufactured (millions per week).

-By using a direct laser marking technique, product identifiers such as unique, two-dimensional data matrix identifiers can be incorporated into the manufacturing and product traceability process.
+By using a direct laser marking technique, product identifiers such as unique, 2-dimensional data matrix identifiers can be incorporated into the manufacturing process.
 As each specific unit is manufactured, traceability of every chip can be ensured throughout its lifetime.
-When associated with specific data that is stored in an offline database, these identifiers can be made available to any valid requestor.
-This not only identifies the manufacturing, but also the delivery data throughout the life of the parts.
+These identifiers, when associated with specific data stored in an offline database; can be made available to any valid requestor, identifying not only manufacturing but also, delivery data throughout the life of the parts.

 While official valuations are typically unavailable, reports indicate the effectiveness of the implemented traceability system.
-Not only have multiple instances of the introduction of counterfeit products into the supply chain been quickly identified, but customers have assisted in the pursuit of highly successful legal action against the sources of those counterfeit products.
-In some cases, the focus of semiconductor anti-counterfeiting has been so successful that the manufacturers can now more tightly focus on fixing the problem of older, obsolete products being counterfeited, due to the lack of traceability of such chips.
+Not only have multiple instances of the introduction of counterfeit product into the supply chain been quickly identified; customers have assisted in the pursuit of highly successful legal action against the sources of those counterfeit products.
+In some cases, the focus of semiconductor anti-counterfeiting has been so successful that the manufacturers can now more tightly focus on fixing the problem of older, obsolete products being counterfeited, due to the lack of such traceability on obsolete chips.

 Note: By recognizing (during documentation of customer issues/requirements) that manufacturing issues were also considered a significant problem; the traceability system design and implementation enabled the seamless addition of manufacturing efficiency developments, leveraging the traceability infrastructure installed to address the company’s anti-counterfeiting needs.